• Contact Editorial Team

 Fist photo by Pixabay from Pexels

-Connor Young is the CEO and owner of YNOT.
-His time in the industry dates back to 1997 when he was an independent website developer.
-A speaker at countless industry events, Connor previously served on the Board of the Free Speech Coalition.
+Connor Young is the CEO and co-owner of YNOT.
+He is the founder of the YNOT Cam Awards, which takes place each year in Hollywood, California.
+His time on the industry dates back to 1997 when he was an independent website developer, and he has spoken at countless industry events and also served previously on the Board of the Free Speech Coalition.
 Connor is an avid gamer, outspoken advocate for industry performers and artists, and true fan of mainstream cinema.
 Follow him on Twitter at @ynotconnor.

 Related Posts